dnp3/opendnp3-guide/mkdoc/docs/api/channels.md

 ### Exponential backoff

 All channels specify two timing parameters for the minimum and maximum connection retry times.
-The channels use an exponential backoff strategy for retries.
-If you don't want exponential backoff, just set the minimum and maximum to the same value for a consistent delay.
-Exponential-backoff really only makes sense for initiating TCP connections.
+The channels use an exponential back-off strategy for retries.
+If you don't want exponential back-off, just set the minimum and maximum to the same value for a consistent delay.
+Exponential back-off really only makes sense for initiating TCP connections.

 For instance if you set the minimum to *TimeDuration::Seconds(3)* and the maximum to *TimeDuration::Seconds(40)* a series of failed connections would have the following time gaps between attempts.